abhilekhborah/CliME/README.md

 ```

 ## Climate Alignment Index (CAQ)

-The Climate Alignment Index (CAQ) is a novel metric designed to:
-- Quantify the relevance and accuracy of climate descriptions.
--
 CAQ routines and evaluations are integrated into the repository (see `caq.py` in the root directory for CAQ-related functionalities).

 ## Generating LLM Responses